|

 MARKET SUMMARY:

-The U.S. stock market is weaker with the S&P down 30 points.
+stock market is sharply higher with the S&P 145 points higher.
 The U.S. Dollar

-firmer with crude with crude $1.10 higher and natural gas up $0.30.
-Livestock
+is mixed with crude 1.35 higher and natural gas .06 lower.
+Livestock trade is

-trade is mostly higher.
-Precious metals are mixed with gold up $3.40.
+mostly higher.
+Precious metals are firmer with gold up 25.00.

 CORN:

-Corn trade is 13 to 20 cents higher at midday Monday with trade pushing back
+Corn futures are 3 to 7 cents lower at midday with trade fading back to

 SOYBEANS: